 But then what do I do with all the money?

 You invest it.
 In stock index funds, in paying off your own house, in rental houses if you are interested in local real estate, and in other sources as you continue to learn about making money work for you.
-My own retirement income comes from a dead-simple asset allocation: one high-end rental house with no mortgage, and some 401(k) and taxable stock accounts which pay quarterly dividends.
-More recently I have started experimenting with peer-to-peer lending for higher returns on a small percentage of the portfolio, but that’s another story.
+As of 2016, my own retirement income comes from a dead-simple asset allocation: a bunch of index funds at Vanguard and Betterment which pay quarterly dividends.

 How long will the money last?

 If you can get 25 times your annual spending saved up and working for you, that is enough to live off – forever.
 Don’t worry about the details – just do the saving for now, and watch as your lifestyle transforms and your worries about safety melt away.
 This blog is not so much a financial nuts-and-bolts blog as it is a story about lifestyle and attitude transformation.
 And believe it or not, your attitude determines your lifetime wealth much more than your knowledge of financial nuts and bolts.